 Development of the ability to communicate in Hawaiian through the study of basic structures with an emphasis on speaking, writing, reading and listening comprehension, and cultural understanding.
 Skills will further be developed through directed drill and practice in the classroom.
-Rec Prep: ENG 22 with a grade of C or better or equivalent.
+Rec Prep: ENG 22 or ENG 24 with a grade of C or better or equivalent.